 MPCA already tracks progress on the site assessment backlog and actively engages in discussions on how to increase program efficiency.
 Part of this review involved calculating our current intake rate and the expected growth of the backlog with current resources.
 While we are working to improve program efficiency, additional resources will be necessary to address the increase in sites.
-The proposal will be successful if the backlog of high priority sites is eliminated by 2029 and the program is able to address high-priority sites as they come in, while also beginning to address medium- and low- priority backlogs.
+The proposal will be successful if the backlog of high priority sites is reduced to 90 by 2029.

-Measure Measure type Measure data source Most recent data Projected change Status of high priority backlog quantity Sites referred to the program are logged into TEMPO, our agency data repository Current status of the backlog as of 7/1/2024 is 125 sites If fully funded, the backlog of high priority sites should be zero by 2029 Number of mitigation systems installed result Sites referred to the program are logged into TEMPO, our agency data repository Unknown; backlog sites haven't been reviewed and we don't know level of mitigation needed Report on homes impacted by contaminants and mitigated over time
+Measure Measure type Measure data source Most recent data Projected change Status of high priority backlog Quantity Sites referred to the program are logged into TEMPO, our agency data repository Current status of the backlog as of 7/1/2024 is 125 sites If fully funded, the backlog of high priority sites should be 90 by 2029 Number of mitigation systems installed Result Sites referred to the program are logged into TEMPO, our agency data repository Unknown; backlog sites haven't been reviewed and we don't know level of mitigation needed Report on homes impacted by contaminants and mitigated over time